 Enjoying a hot mug of black coffee, while watching the sun go down on the Snake River.

-After experiencing a fine dinner at Henry’s Fork Lodge, I absolutely plan on returning back for several days, although I do not fish.
-This refined and rustic lodge was bewitching and I felt comfortable, like I belonged there.
-I could see myself relaxing, writing and eating here as a mini vacation, but what else is new? 😉
+After experiencing a fine dinner at Henry’s Fork Lodge, I certainly plan on returning back for several days, although I do not fish.
+This refined and rustic lodge was bewitching, and I felt comfortable as if I belonged there.
+I could see myself relaxing, writing, and eating here as a mini vacation.

 For restaurant information and reservations – Henry’s Fork Lodge